Updated: Sep 20

 Thanks to Shane Melaugh from ActiveGrowth, who reviewed 10 webinar software providers and even tested them for a real webinar with 100 participants, we learn that the most expensive solutions are not necessarily the best (and most reliable) ones.

-Let’s have a look at his 4 recommendations:
+Let’s have a look at the 4 most recommended options.

 The most budget-friendly solution - Zoom Meetings / Zoom Webinars

 Zoom has become well-known in the last weeks and everyone has been using it for quick video conference calls and team meetings but has actually been around since 2011.
 Zoom also has a more expensive webinar add-on with more features.
 These, however, are not worth paying for according to Shane.
 Many users like Zoom’s user-friendly interface.
 Its main advantage compared to its competitors: it is the cheapest option for single webinars, yet highly reliable.

 Zoom is missing certain marketing features that can be useful before and during a webinar compared to its competitors, however, it still qualifies for a recommendation due to its attractive price.
 Note: April 2020: Zoom has faced a drawback due to security concerns and hacking incidents which have become known as Zoombombing.
 Some security glitches have been addressed and fixed by now.
 If you use Zoom, switch on the recommended privacy settings.

 Conditional recommendation – Crowdcast and Social Selling

 CrowdCast is a webinar solution that has been on the market since 2014.
 It puts its main focus on social engagement by creating a mini social network.
 This also means that it is not big on marketing features.
 It is best if you want to host exclusive webinars as a Patreon creator for your audience.
 Additionally, it has a pay to watch feature that makes it suitable to host educational events or events that hope to generate sales.
 However, it works best for smaller audiences, so Shane does not recommend using it for webinars with 500 or more attendees.